wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 any metadata with data items.
 In addition, extra transactionally local storage must be allocated to remember the value of data items when they were accessed in the read phase.

+If the storage overhead of saving the value of data items is a concern when the granularity of reads and writes is large, write timestamps with the lock bit can still be maintained for each data item.
+Read operations must read the wt as well as the data item atomically.
+This is usually achieved by sampling the timestamp first, then perform read, and sample the timestamp again.
+If two timestamps disagree, or if the data item is locked in the second sample, then either a commit happened between the two samples, or a transaction started committing before the second sample and has not finished.
+In both cases, the read phase potentially overlaps with the write phase of another transaction, and the current transaction must abort.
+Otherwise, the read opreation is atomic w.r.t concurrent writes, and the wt is consistent with the value.
+The wt is saved for validation.
+Since wt is usually just an integer, when the granularity is large, it costs less to save wt instead of the value of data items.

 ### Conclusion

 In this article we discussed a few common race conditions in transactional system and their corresponding solutions.